From Qazvin to Eshkorat and Rahimabad Rudsar(Qazvin province and Mazandaran province)

 - There is a residence in Mej.

-- The school has a good space for camping.
+- Hare School has a suitable space for camping.

 To get acquainted with the route and details of the way, be sure to download the gps file wikiloc Consider the insert.